OracularIS/warehousemigrator/docs/tools.md

   - **Remove**: Executes the warehouse removal process based on the specified options.
   - **Cancel**: Discards changes and exits the interface.

-  This interface provides secure and customizable options for managing warehouse removal while allowing for data-specific actions and backups.

   ---